 E. The

-courts must apply customary law when that law is applicable, subject to the
+courts must apply customary law in cases where such law is relevant to the

 F. Congress